lucasktlee/posts/published/spa-overview.md

     </tr>
     <tr>
         <td>Representations and Warranties</td>
         <td>Representations and warranties made by, among others, the purchaser(s), the seller(s), and the target company.
-The representations and warranties will be qualified by specific disclosures made in a separate disclosure schedule, such that the </td>
+The representations and warranties will be qualified by specific disclosures made in a separate disclosure schedule.</td>
         <td>The representations and warranties are one of the most negotiated sections of an <abbr>SPA</abbr>.
 Representations are statements of fact or opinion about something.
 Warranties are assurances or promises regarding something.
-There are <em>legal</em> distinctions between the two,<sup><a href="#fn02" id="fref02">2</sup> and these legal distinctions can result in different remedies being available if there is a breach.
-As a general rule, I would expect to see more significant </td>
+There are <em>legal</em> distinctions between the two,<sup><a href="#fn02" id="fref02">2</a></sup> and these legal distinctions can result in different remedies being available if there is a breach.</td>
     </tr>
     <tr>
         <td>Covenants</td>